Psychology Schools in Massachusetts

 Boston, MA 02215

 Student Review: “I took psychology as my “fun” degree while I was at Boston University.
 My intro to psychology 101 was taught by a lovely young British woman with tattoos and multiple piercings – she explained to us why she got into the field and it captivated me.
 Most of my classes through the psychology department were taught by professors who love what they do.
 Less than a handful of the classes left me with a negative impression.
-The one class that I did not like was my history to psychology class.
-This was taught by professor Devlin.
+The one class that I did not like was my history of psychology class.
+This was taught by Professor Devlin.
 Very rarely did he stay on topic, most of his classes were him ranting his thoughts on Marxist communism and how it relates to today’s society.
 And yet when he graded us, it was not on anything covered.
-He taught the class more like a graduate level than the undergrad level it is intended to be.
+He taught the class more at a graduate level than the undergrad level it is intended to be.
 Overall, I have a very positive regard for the psychology department at Boston University.” – Student at Boston University

 950 Main St